 79 ways to say I appreciate you

-Here at Launch Online we’re getting stuck into our Quest79 mission: setting ourselves a personal challenge involving the number 79, to achieve before 6 May.
+Here at Launch Online we’re getting stuck into our Quest79 mission: setting ourselves a personal challenge involving the number 79.

 When Jaye first set us the challenge she said it was about pushing ourselves, but also reconnecting with and rediscovering the joy in life.
 Bringing an extra sprinkling of motivation to our working days which are largely spent at home on our laptops.